AlohiHQ/faxplus-python/docs/AccountsApi.md

 # **get_user**
 > Account get_user(user_id)

-Get account information for admin or member
+Get account information

-Get account information.
+Get information about an account.
 For members user_id can only be self.
-For admin it can be user_id of any corporate member
+For admin it can be either self, or a user_id of any corporate member

 ### Example
 ```python